0xsyr0/Awesome-Cybersecurity-Handbooks/handbooks/blue_teaming.md

 ## Device Guard

-* Hardens against malware
+- Hardens against malware
-* Run trusted code only, enforced in Kernel and Userspace (CCI, UMCI, KMCI)
+- Run trusted code only, enforced in Kernel and Userspace (CCI, UMCI, KMCI)
-* UEFI SEcure Boot protects bios and firmware
+- UEFI SEcure Boot protects bios and firmware

 ## General

-* limit login of DAs to DCs only
+- Limit login of DAs to DCs only
-* never run a service with DA privileges
+- Never run a service with DA privileges
-* check out temporary group memberships (Can have TTL)
+- Check out temporary group memberships (Can have TTL)
-* disable account delegation for sensitive accounts (in ad usersettings)
+- Disable account delegation for sensitive accounts (in ad usersettings)

 ## LAPS